Naming things is hard.

 getpos() handle_data() handle_starttag() get_starttag_text() handle_startendtag()

-This way you remember function names, and have no idea how to write them.
+This way you remember all the function names and have no idea how to write them.

 Well, it should be either

-My main advise: just be consitent.
-Just use your language features, and don’t be afraid of the properties (if you have them).
+My main advice is: just be consistent.
+Just use your language features, and don’t be afraid of the properties (if you have them in you language like C# or Python.
+Java is a different world.).